Grants and tenders

 Western Australian State Government tenders

 All WA State Government departments and agencies must advertise tenders over a certain threshold on the Tenders WA web portal.
 You can register on this site and receive notifications of advertised tenders relevant to your business or industry.
 Information on the process of tendering for agency contracts can be found at the Department of Finance Government procurement website.

-The Department of Finance has published a Guide to Tendering with Western Australian Public Authorities which outlines Government procurement policies, information on the tendering process and tips on how to submit a response.
-Free seminars such as New to Quotes and tenders are available for metropolitan businesses through the Department of Finance.
+The Department of Finance has a guide to supplying to government which outlines Government procurement policies, information on the tendering process and tips on how to submit a response.
+Free seminars to help you get started are available for metropolitan businesses through the Department of Finance.